 The Green Proving Ground program has commissioned Department of Energy National Laboratories to perform real-world measurement and verification of the following technologies in pilot installations in federally-owned buildings.
 Preliminary technology assessments are available below as PDFs.

 Preliminary Technology Assessments

 High Efficiency HVAC > High efficiency heating, ventilating, and air conditioning (HVAC) units are a new class of rooftop unit (RTU) that can reduce building energy needs by half without reducing HVAC effectiveness.
 Blowing conditioned air through central shafts and ceiling spaces, the new technology incorporates variable speed controls on the refrigerant compressor, valves, and fans to efficiently heat or cool designated spaces as desired.
 The high efficiency HVAC RTUs capture and reuse heat, cold, and humidity from a building’s exhaust air and utilize waste heat from the compressors to reheat air that has been purposely over-cooled.
-Findings available in 2015.
+Greater Southwest Regional Project.
+Findings available in 2016.